galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > ### {% icon details %} Workflows For All Steps
 >
-> A workflow that captures the process of all the above stages for a single pair of FASTQ is given [here](workflow/scrna_pp_celseq.ga)
+> Galaxy provides a workflow that captures the process of all the above stages for a [single pair of FASTQ data](workflow/scrna_pp_celseq.ga):
 >
 > ![Single Batch Workflow]({{site.baseurl}}/topics/transcriptomics/images/scrna_workflow_single.png "Single Batch Workflow")
 >
-> For multiple batch processing, Galaxy can make use of *Nested Workflows* that in this case can take in a list of input paired FASTQ data and process them in parallel.
-A workflow to just this is given [here](workflow/scrna_mp_celseq.ga)
+> For multiple batch processing, Galaxy can make use of *Nested Workflows* that in this case can take in a [list of input paired FASTQ data](workflow/scrna_mp_celseq.ga) and process them in parallel.
 >
 > ![Multiple Batch Workflow]({{site.baseurl}}/topics/transcriptomics/images/scrna_workflow_nested.png "Nested Multiple Batch Workflow")
 >